 What If my younger spouse needs health insurance and is covered by my employer plan?

 If you have a younger spouse on your employer plan, you can review whether the savings on Medicare outweighs the cost of getting them an individual health insurance plan.
 Another thing to consider if you’re group coverage is creditable is to stay on your employer coverage and delay Medicare.

-How long do I have to enroll in Medicare once my creditable coverage ends?
+How long must I enroll in Medicare once my creditable coverage ends?

 Medicare has an 8-month Special Enrollment Period to enroll in part B once you leave creditable group coverage.
-Keep in mind the enrollment period for Medicare Part D is only two months.
+Remember that the enrollment period for Medicare Part D is only two months.

 Can I enroll in Medicare if I’m not retired?

-Yes once you reach Medicare eligibility, you can enroll in Medicare.
-You should review the coverage options with your employer plan to make sure you’re choosing the right coverage for your needs.
+Yes, once you reach Medicare eligibility, you can enroll in Medicare.
+You should review the coverage options with your employer plan to ensure you choose the right coverage for your needs.

 How to Get Help with Medicare Coverage While Still Working

 Deciding whether or not to enroll in Medicare when still working can be overwhelming.
-Be sure to compare your current employer-sponsored coverage and Medicare benefits to obtain the best coverage.
+Be sure to compare your employer-sponsored and Medicare benefits to obtain the best coverage.

 If you’re unsure where to start, we can help.
 Our licensed agents can review your coverage to help you decide which route to take.
-Give us a call, or see what plans are available in your area using our rate form.
+Call us, or see what plans are available in your area using our rate form.